davidrhoden/davidrhoden-basic-netlify/timeline/devo-on-snl-oct-14-1978.md

 We were just starting to be allowed to watch _Saturday Night Live_.
 We bargained for it, since at church on Sunday all the kids were talking about it and we felt left out.

-I liked the effects pedals taped to the guitar, though I had to ask our older neighbor Bruce what tose even were.
+I liked the effects pedals taped to the guitar, though I had to ask our older neighbor Bruce what those even were.